Hi! My name is Durga and I suffer from Impostor syndrome.

 In this read, Osho breaks down the three stages of freedom.

-- “Freedom from” – this stage of freedom comes from shedding the “psychological slavery” outside forces (parents, society or religion) impose on a person.
+“Freedom from” – this stage of freedom comes from shedding the “psychological slavery” outside forces (parents, society or religion) imposes on a person.

 (I honestly, recommend all of OSHO’s books – he encourages questioning your self through his reading)